 A letter of interest should not be confused with a cover letter.
 A cover letter is sent in addition to a resume when applying for a particular job posting.
 In a cover letter, you focus on your skills and experiences that are directly related to the job listing.

 Conversely, a letter of interest can be sent at any time, whether or not the company is in the market for new hires.
 Prospecting letters are introductory in nature.
 Rather than focusing on your skills and experiences that are related to a job listing (since there is no job listing), a letter of interest should highlight your marketable qualifications and skills that would be easily transferable between a number of positions.

 Tips for Getting Your Letter Noticed

-Letters of interest are becoming more common, so it is imperative that you make your letter stand out among the applicant pool.
+Letters of interest are becoming more common, so it is imperative that you make your letter stand out from the applicant pool.
 Read below for tips on writing a strong letter of interest:

-Be concise.
-Employers do not have lots of time to read long letters of interest.
+- Be concise: Employers do not have lots of time to read long letters of interest.
 Therefore, be sure to keep the letter concise.
-Do no write more than a single page.
+Do not write more than a single page.

 Sample Letter of Interest / Prospecting Letter

 I read about Company X's retail management training program in College Graduate Magazine and I would like to inquire about the possibility of openings.
 I am interested in a career in retail management and am planning to relocate to the New York City area in the near future.
 I would be interested in learning more about the company and about available opportunities.